Who We Are

 Daniel Wong - Legal

 Daniel is a co-founder and Director of Flacks & Wong Limited, a specialist corporate law firm based in Auckland.
-As a corporate lawyer, Daniel has:
+Flacks & Wong is independently recommended in its specialist practice area, "Corporate and M&A", in The Legal 500 Asia Pacific 2017 (a respected global legal directory).
+Daniel is a recommended lawyer in that same directory.

 As a corporate lawyer, Daniel regularly advises boards and executives on corporate governance matters.